Mastering Key Bindings in Emacs

 If you are unsure of the exact name of the mode hook, you can use this handy trick to list the ones Emacs can see:

 That will show all mode hooks known to Emacs, including their docstring description.
-If you don’t see your mode it may be because Emacs hasn’t loaded it outright or it lacks the autoload keyword.
+If you don’t see your mode it may be because Emacs hasn’t loaded it outright.
+You can try

 Quick Hook Example